Stoopid (6ix9ine song)

 "Stoopid" (stylized in all caps) is a song by American rapper 6ix9ine featuring American rapper Bobby Shmurda.
-Produced by Tay Keith, it was released commercially on October 5, 2018, as a single from his debut studio album Dummy Boy.
-It peaked at number 25 on the US Billboard Hot 100, and was certified platinum by the RIAA.
+It was produced by Tay Keith, and released by 10K Projects on October 5, 2018 as the fourth and final single from the former's debut studio album, Dummy Boy.
+It peaked at number 25 on the US Billboard Hot 100, and received platinum certification by the Recording Industry Association of America (RIAA).

 Lyrics and composition

 "Stoopid" features a trap beat and a siren.
-Bobby Shmurda's verse is rapped over a phone.
+Bobby Shmurda's verse is rapped over a phone due to him being imprisoned at the time of the collaboration with 6ix9ine.
 In the song, 6ix9ine insults radio personality Ebro Darden, saying, "That nigga Ebro, he a bitch/Just another old nigga on a young nigga dick".
 The lyrics were in response to a feud the two had been engaged in.

 Critical reception

 The song received mixed reviews from outlets.
 Although praising the "evil charm" of the song, Craig Jenkins of Vulture felt that it "cannibaliz[ed] flows and jokes from older 6ix9ine songs".
 Writing for Consequence of Sound, Wren Graves praised Bobby Shmurda's verse.
 Contrary to Graves' praise, Rolling Stones Mose Reeves found Shmurda's verse "Hissy" and "Literally phoned in".
 Reviewing Dummy Boy for HipHopDX, Kyle Eustice called the song a "banger that seemingly sets a rowdy tone for the rest of the 34-minute effort", but added that it set up the listener for disappointment.